MC-DeltaT/cpu-performance-demos/superscalar-execution/README.md

 ## Overview

-A demonstration of superscalar instruction execution, a CPU architecture design in which multiple instructions can be executed simultaneously to improve throughput.
+Superscalar instruction execution is a CPU architecture design in which multiple instructions can be executed simultaneously to improve throughput.

 ## Requirements